ccoulombe/cq-intro-python/solutions/05-loops.md

     print(banana)
 ```

 Here’s another loop that repeatedly updates a variable.
-In this example note the indentation of the `print` statement, indicating that it's outside the loop, therefore excuted after:
+In this example note the indentation of the `print` statement, indicating that it's outside the loop, therefore executed after:
 ```python
 length = 0
 names = ['Curie', 'Darwin', 'Turing']